 Attendance is mandatory in all distance education courses.
 All courses are offered in synchronous and asynchronous learning formats.
 To be in attendance for the week, a student may log in at any time and must complete assignments by the scheduled date.
 Additionally, students must participate in scheduled live discussions via chat or video.
 Please refer to the course syllabus for the assignments and due dates.

-Students with ten percent (10%) or more unexcused absences in half or more of the registered courses at the end of an academic period will be placed on probation and may be dismissed.
+At the end of an academic period, students who have ten percent (10%) or more unexplained absences in half or more of the registered courses will be placed on probation and may be dismissed.
 Excused absences will be granted only for acceptable mitigating circumstances.
 The course instructor shall have exclusive authority to decide on the acceptability of an excused absence.